Dynamical alternating groups, stability, property Gamma, and inner amenability: C -simple alternating groups

-We begin by formulating a property of countable amenable groups, called property ID, that will permit us to carry out the construction in the proof of Theorem~\ref{T-nonamenable}.
+We begin by formulating a property of a countable group $\Gamma$, called property ID, that will permit us to carry out the construction in the proof of Theorem~\ref{T-nonamenable}.
 Among the $\Gamma$ which satisfy this property are those that are residually finite and contain a nontorsion element with infinite conjugacy class, as we show in Theorem~\ref{T-res finite}.

 By a {\it tiling} of $\Gamma$ we mean a finite collection $\{ (S_i ,C_i ) \}_{i\in I}$ of pairs where the $S_i$ are nonempty finite subsets of $\Gamma$ ({\it shapes}) and the $C_i$ are subsets of $\Gamma$ ({\it center sets}) such that $\Gamma$ partitions as $\bigsqcup_{i\in I} \bigsqcup_{c\in C_i} S_i c$.
 The sets $S_i c$ in this disjoint union are called {\it tiles}.
 The tiling is a {\it monotiling} if the index set $I$ is a singleton.